tony942316/Eqx_Std/README.md

 ## Summary <a name="summary"></a>

-Stdm is the entire c++20 standard library exposed as c++20 modules, given that `import std;` is a c++23 feature and c++23 has yet to be implemented by the major compilers it became convenient to give c++20 projects the compilation time benefits of modules.
+Stdm is the entire c++20 standard library exposed as c++20 header, given that `import std;` is a c++23 feature and c++23 has yet to be implemented by the major compilers it became convenient to give c++20 projects the compilation time benefits of modules.
 Compiling c++20 modules by hand is tedious so it is